Therapy for Mothers

 Anxiety

 Trauma gets stuck in parts of our brain and body.
-It can show up as feelings of nervous energy, increased irritability, and difficulty sleeping.
+It can show up as feelings of increased nervous energy, increased irritability, and difficulty sleeping.
 Sometimes, it can include habits of eating too much or too little.
 It may include panic attacks.
 Sometimes people with anxiety need anti-anxiety medication and they work closely with a psychiatrist to obtain this.

 02